 On the other hand, you could also say that we are already on a sliding scale in some domains.
 Is it still possible to bring this to a halt?

 Looking at our mobile phones, we have already outsourced a large part of our memory, thought processes and decisions.
-If I take myself as an example: I use Evernote to remember everything (external memory), I ask Siri to look up information for me (external thinking) and I have an app that helps me to navigate through a city (external decisions).
+If I take myself as an example: I use Evernote to remember everything (external memory), I ask Siri to look up information for me (external thinking) and I have an app that helps me to navigate through a city (external wayfinding).

 Ned Ludd was a textile worker from England who destroyed two mechanical looms in 1779.
 Later on, he became known as an almost mythical laborer who wanted to bring the advancing industrialization to a halt.
 The ‘Luddites’, Ludd’s supporters, were afraid that industrialization would threaten their skills and livelihood.